core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #5 - YANG list instance filtering

-This "instance-identifier" extension allows the selection of a subset of data nodes within a list.
-This is accomplished by adding an extra element to the "instance-identifier".
+This 'instance-identifier' extension allows the selection of a subset of data nodes within a list.
+This is accomplished by adding an extra element to the 'instance-identifier'.
 This element contains the subset of data nodes to be returned encoded as CBOR array.
-Each entry within this CBOR array is set to the delta between the current SID and the SID of targeted container as specified in the first entry of the "instance-identifier".
+Each entry within this CBOR array is set to the delta between the current SID and the SID of targeted container as specified in the first entry of the 'instance-identifier'.

-CoOL servers SHOULD implement this "instance-identifier" extension.
-When this extension is not supported, the CoOL server MUST ignore the third element of the "instance-identifier" and return the list instance as specified by the first two elements of the "instance-identifier".
+CoOL servers SHOULD implement this 'instance-identifier' extension.
+When this extension is not supported, the CoOL server MUST ignore the third element of the 'instance-identifier' and return the list instance as specified by the first two elements of the 'instance-identifier'.

 In this example, a CoOL client retrieves from within the "/interfaces/interface" list (SID 1533) the leafs "/interfaces/interface/type" (SID 1538) and "/interfaces/interface/enabled" (SID 1535).
 The CoOL client also includes in this request the selection of the leaf "/system/hostname" (SID 1748) defined in "ietf-system" {{RFC7317}}.